Radios come in all shapes and sizes.

 Queensland Radio Manufacturers

 Radios were manufactured in Queensland from the 1920s.
 Many other successful radio manufacturers were based in Sydney and Melbourne.
 The arrival of Brisbane based manufacturers was a positive change for the state, providing jobs and giving Queensland people access to less expensive radios.
-About 15 radio manufacturing companies started at one time or another but many small of the small companies only lasted a year or so.
+About 15 radio manufacturing companies started at one time or another but many small companies only lasted a year or so.
 Two of the most successful manufacturers were Music Masters and Crammond, both based in Brisbane.
 Music Masters Radio Company operated from 1930 – 1968.
 Their factory was located in Auchenflower and they had a showroom in Tattersalls Arcade in the city.
 They boasted that they were able to provide radios to the public at much reduced prices by “going direct from builder to buyer”.

 Picture of Music Master H25518 (Link to On-line Collection – IA QM C 5)